 I can feel better knowing that I have Anthony Bourdain’s blessings, sort of, having ripped off his famous Kitchen Confidential.
 He was a passenger on one of my flights a year or so ago.
 I introduced myself and told him about my plans for a title.
 He laughed.

 The purchase links above include a link to the audiobook version available on iTunes.
 You can also buy it through Amazon and some other sources.
 You should know, however, that I am extremely disappointed in the quality of this product.

-I had, until just the other day, never heard even a snippet of the audiobook.
+I had never, until just recently, heard even a snippet of the audiobook.
 All along I’d been worried the narrator had done a poor job with it.
 Out of fear, I refused to listen.
 I’d had no input in the making or production of the audiobook.
-Sourcebooks, publisher of the paperback, had sold the audio rights to a company called Tantor Media, which went ahead and produced the thing.
-Tantor markets and sells through iTunes, Amazon, etc. I had no idea there was an audiobook until it was already out and I was mailed a couple of complimentary copies (which I promptly shelved, unopened).
+I had no idea there was an audiobook until it was already out and I was mailed a couple of complimentary copies (which I promptly shelved, unopened).
 All I knew for sure, because it said so on the package, is that the book was read aloud by a guy named Dave Drummond.
 Who knew what Drummond sounded like?
 Rather than stress about it, I ignored it.

 Well, I finally heard him for the first time.
 I was staying at my friend Mike’s place near San Francisco, and Mike took the liberty, against my adamant opposition, of playing a sample for me.
 I protested, but he insisted.
 “I think you need to hear this,” he said, ominously.